cesar-ilharco/acl-2020/_pages/venue.md

 To Venue from the airport it is about 350 - 450 Baht exclude the charge is made up from tolls + airport surcharge, so although the meter may state less, you also have to pay the rest.
 This takes around 40 - 60 minutes.<br><br>
 2.2 Take the Airport Link (train) - Cityline to Phaya Thai (BTS) station, runs every 10 - 15 minutes and standard fare for the city line is between 15 - 45 baht depending on distance.
-Bangkok Airport Rail Link is a commuter rail line connecting Suvarnabhumi Airport to Phaya Thai (BTS) station via Ratchaprarop Station (near venue).
+Bangkok Airport Rail Link is a commuter rail line connecting Suvarnabhumi Airport to Phaya Thai (BTS) station via Ratchaprarop Station (near venue).<br><br>
+The Airport Rail link operates daily from 06:00 to 24:00, with commuter City Line trains departing every 10 minutes during peak hours (06:00 - 09:00 and 16:00 - 20:00)
+and 15 minutes off peak and weekends.